yophlox/opensrc-pt-engine/README.md

 # can i use this?
 yes you can but it doesnt have any hallways or doors to interact and go though so you have to add them by yourself.
 # can i use this for my fangame?
-yes you can but credit me and gabergaming please
+yes you can but credit me and gabergaming and cache99 please
 # whats the runtime?
 IDE: v2024.4.0.137 Runtime: v2024.4.0.168